Carolus Clusius

 OSGF

-In honor of our exciting new digitization project, we’re kicking things off by sharing a work by Flemish botanist, Carolus Clusius, whose birthday also just so happens to be today.
+In honor of our new digitization project, we’re kicking things off by sharing a digital work by Flemish botanist, Carolus Clusius, whose birthday also just so happens to be today.
 Clusius is regarded as one of the most influential botanists of pre-Linnaean times, having contributed nearly 600 descriptions of plants and overseeing the formation of one of Europe's first botanical gardens, Hortus Botanicus Leiden.
-Read on to learn more about Clusius’s life, his early works, and to access our first fully online text from the Oak Spring Garden Library collection.
+Read on to learn more about Clusius’s life, his early works and to access our first fully online text from the Oak Spring Garden Library collection.

 Contemporaries of the 16th century included Pier Andrea Mattioli (1501-1577) and Basilius Besler (1561–1629).
-Within the herbals published by these early botanists, a shift began to occur with more descriptive botany taking precedence and shedding its ties to medicine.
-Of course, medicinal botany was not erased altogether, but this period saw European scholars paying greater attention to physical characteristics and locality, not just necessarily the cures a plant could provide.
+Within the herbals published by these early botanists, a shift began to occur with more descriptive botany taking precedence and a shedding of its ties to medicine.
+Of course medicinal botany was not erased altogether, but this period saw European scholars paying greater attention to physical characteristics and locality, not just necessarily the cures a plant could provide.
 For Carolus Clusius, his career path followed not only the larger trends of the 16th century but set him apart as one of the most influential pre-Linnaean botanists of the period.

 Following this Clusius moved north to live with his friend, Jean de Brancion in Malines, Belgium.
-It was here that he was introduced to several key figures who would remain collaborators and aid in Clusius’s future works.
+In this new home he was introduced to several key figures who would remain collaborators and aid in Clusius’s future works.
 One being Benito Arias Montano who introduced Clusius to the flora of Spain and Portugal, the other being Chrisotpher Plantin who was responsible for printing Clusius’s works.
 He remained in Malines for several more years before traveling to Vienna upon invitation from the Holy Roman Emperor Maximilian II.
 Between 1573 and 1577, Clusius laid out a medical garden per the Emperors’ instruction.
 In this timeframe too Clusius published his first ‘flora’, Rariorum aliquot stirpium per Hispanias observatarum historia.
 This work outlines Clusisus’s observations on the plants of Spain and Portugal which includes the first European instance of the tulip (Tulipa sp.)

 It should be noted that given tulips native range in both eastern Europe and central Asia, the earliest documentation of tulips supersedes Clusius’s description by several hundred years.
 In fact, it's believed that the earliest known recording happened between the late 11th century or early 12th century in ‘Umdat al-tabib (written as ‘Umda’s) which is attributed to being authored by agronomist Abu I-Jayr.